 On the morning of July 3, 1947, rancher Mac Brazel found some debris scattered over about 200 square yards near a service road on the ranch where he worked.
 Later reports became muddled, but his first description to the press was of finding strips of papery material that were covered with shiny foil.
 He also said he found broken strips of lightweight wood and plastic, some of which had odd symbols on it, and spongy bits of rubber.

-He described the foil as having small metal grommets embedded in it as if a cord used to pass through them.
+He described the foil as having small metal grommets embedded in it as if a cord had once to pass through them.
 He specifically described finding sticks to the reporter for the Roswell Daily Record who came to take his story, and he described the debris as resembling a broken kite.

 Brazel’s first impulse was to stick the debris under some brush and leave it there.

 But, a little while later, after hearing about the Arnold sighting, he told the local sheriff what he’d found and suggested it might be a flying saucer.
-The sheriff, a man named Wilcox, reached out to report the debris to the Air Force, which he knew was operating out of Holloman and White Sands, both of which were near the ranch where the material was found.
+The sheriff, a man named Wilcox, reached out to report the debris to the Air Force, which he knew was operating out of Holloman and White Sands bases, both of which were near the ranch where the material was found.

 An Air Force officer came out to meet with Brazel, who led him to the site and helped him collect most of the debris.
 Word got out to the local press a short time later, and the flying saucer-fueled interest made itself felt in the now-immortal headline: “RAAF Captures Flying Saucer on Ranch in Roswell Region.”

 Fake news wasn’t entirely to blame for the misreporting of the Roswell crash.
-Almost all of the early reports of the Roswell incident were based on the July 8 press release the Roswell Army Air Field (RAAF) published, claiming a flying disc had been captured on a ranch in Roswell.
+Almost all of the early reports of the Roswell incident were based on the July 8 press release that the Roswell Army Air Field (RAAF) published, claiming a flying disc had been captured on a ranch in Roswell.